Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Graco 495 Paint Sprayer Review
+Graco 495 Review

-I bought my Graco 495 airless sprayer several years ago for my painting business and it still performs as good as the first time I used it.
-If you're a homeowner looking to buy an airless sprayer for a couple projects around the house, you're better off renting a sprayer instead of buying this one, or buy a smaller unit from a home improvement store.
+In terms of the cost, if you're a homeowner looking to buy an airless sprayer for only a couple small projects around the house, you're definitely better off renting a sprayer instead of buying this one (or buying a smaller unit from a home improvement store).

-The 495 is a contractor grade sprayer capable of producing a higher output of paint on a regular basis.
-The pump feeds a little more than half a gallon of paint per minute to the spray gun, which is plenty.
-If you have a painting business like me, using a professional sprayer, whenever possible, is key to getting jobs done faster and easier.
-For projects like cabinet painting, or fence staining, I can't imagine doing the work without a sprayer.
-My sprayer is my money maker.
-I'll explain some of the features of the 495 that I like and dislike.
+The 495 is a contractor-grade sprayer capable of producing a high output of paint on a regular basis.
+The pump feeds a little more than half a gallon of paint per minute to the spray gun, which is more than enough.
+If you have a painting business like me, using a professional sprayer is key to getting jobs done faster and easier.
+For projects like cabinet painting, window shutters, paneling, siding, or fence staining, this paint sprayer is a big time saver.

 I use this sprayer for both big and small painting projects.
 The pressure can be turned down low enough for fine finish painting, or turned up high for production work.